peter-hinch/peter-hinch/README.md

 ### Hi, I'm Peter 👋

-- 🌱 Very much a beginner in this whole software thing.
-I’m currently learning JavaScript, Java and C#.
+- 🌱 I’m currently learning JavaScript, Java and C# in my course at Certificate IV level in Melbourne, Australia.
+I'm working through CS50 over the Christmas break, and enjoying learning more about C. Also very interested in developing a greater knowledge about JavaScript and web development - tinkering with Node.js, React, Gatsby, etc.

 - 📫 You can find me on Twitter - https://twitter.com/petehinchcodes

 <!--